dman4703/cs4641-131-project/docs/index.md

 Devon O'Quinn, Shayali Patel, Nicholas Nitsche, Julien Perez, Mutimu Njenga

 ## Introduction
+Mean reversion trading is based on the principle that prices tend to revert toward their average after periods of overextension.
+To develop a consistent strategy, we leverage machine learning to extract predictive signals from market data and optimize performance for low-capital intraday trading.

 ### Literature Review
+There are two notable features to consider for mean reversion trading.
 VWAP is “the price a ‘naive’ trader can expect to obtain”; buyers should fill below it and sellers above it [1].
 The anchored VWAP (AVWAP) is essentially the same, but starts computing VWAP at a user‑set time.
 Because AVWAP starts computing from a chosen anchor and can measure over any time interval, if the price stays above a rising AVWAP, there is a bullish trend; if the price falls below a declining AVWAP, there is a bearish trend [1].
 Bollinger Bands summarize trend and volatility; prices near the upper/lower band indicate overbought/oversold conditions.
-They are useful for mean‑reversion but are not predictive [2].
-These signals can prompt over‑trading if used naively; machine learning can determine the best opportunities and set exits based on data rather than heuristic rules.
+They serve as a useful secondary indicator since they are not predictive [2].
+Using features such as these, ML can be used to implement a statistically sound and consistent trading strategy.

 Labels are essential.
 Thus, use three barriers for each event: a profit‑taking level, a stop‑loss level, and a vertical barrier representing a maximum holding period; the event’s label depends on which barrier is hit first [3].
 Event‑based sampling (CUSUM) and activity‑based bars regularize information flow and reduce time‑bar heteroskedasticity [3].
 Gaussian mixture models assign probabilities under a mixture of Gaussians, yielding a soft “overextension score” from joint features (VWAP distance, Bollinger position, short‑term momentum, relative volume) [4].
 GMMs adapt to regime shifts and heavy tails better than simple z‑scores.